DataDog/datadog-api-client-go/api/v1/datadog/docs/GeomapWidgetDefinition.md

 ### NewGeomapWidgetDefinition

-`func NewGeomapWidgetDefinition(requests []GeomapWidgetRequest, style GeomapWidgetDefinitionStyle, type_ GeomapWidgetDefinitionType, view GeomapWidgetDefinitionView, ) *GeomapWidgetDefinition`
+`func NewGeomapWidgetDefinition(requests []GeomapWidgetRequest, style GeomapWidgetDefinitionStyle, type_ GeomapWidgetDefinitionType, view GeomapWidgetDefinitionView) *GeomapWidgetDefinition`

-NewGeomapWidgetDefinition instantiates a new GeomapWidgetDefinition object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewGeomapWidgetDefinition instantiates a new GeomapWidgetDefinition object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewGeomapWidgetDefinitionWithDefaults

 `func NewGeomapWidgetDefinitionWithDefaults() *GeomapWidgetDefinition`

-NewGeomapWidgetDefinitionWithDefaults instantiates a new GeomapWidgetDefinition object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewGeomapWidgetDefinitionWithDefaults instantiates a new GeomapWidgetDefinition object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetCustomLinks